srid/rust-nix-template/README.md

 A template Rust project with fully functional and no-frills Nix support, as well as builtin VSCode configuration to get IDE experience without any manual setup (just open in VSCode and accept the suggestions).
 Based on `dream2nix` and [nix-cargo-integration](https://github.com/yusdacra/nix-cargo-integration).

-Note: If you are looking for the original template based on [this blog post](https://srid.ca/rust-nix)'s use of `crate2nix`, you [this tag](https://github.com/srid/rust-nix-template/tree/crate2nix).
+Note: If you are looking for the original template based on [this blog post](https://srid.ca/rust-nix)'s use of `crate2nix`, browse from [this tag](https://github.com/srid/rust-nix-template/tree/crate2nix).

 ## Adapting this template